Oncorhynchus: Evolution

 Speciation among Oncorhynchus has been examined for decades, and a family "tree" is not yet completely developed for the Pacific salmonids.
 Mitochondrial DNA (mtDNA) research has been completed on a variety of Pacific trout and salmonid species, but the results do not necessarily agree with fossil research, or molecular research.
 Chum, pink and sockeye salmon lineages are generally agreed to have diverged in the sequence after other species.
 Montgomery (2000) discusses the pattern of the fossil record as compared to tectonic shifts in the plates of the Pacific Northwest of America.
-The (potential) divergence in Onchorhyncus lineages appear to follow the uprising of the Pacific Rim.
+The (potential) divergence in Oncorhynchus lineages appear to follow the uprising of the Pacific Rim.
 The climatic and habitat changes that would follow such a geologic event are discussed, in the context of potential stressors leading to adaptation and speciation.

-One interesting case involving speciation with salmon is that of the kokanee (landlocked) sockeye.
+One interesting case involving speciation with salmon is that of the kokanee salmon (landlocked sockeye salmon).
 Kokanee sockeye evolve differently from anadromous sockeye—they reach the level of "biological species".
 Biological species—as opposed to morphological species—are defined by the capacity to maintain themselves in sympatry as independent genetic entities.
 This definition can be vexing because it apparently applies only to sympatry, and this limitation makes the definition difficult to apply.
 Examples in Washington State, Canada, and elsewhere have two populations living in the same lake, but spawning in different substrates at different times, and eating different food sources.
 There is no pressure to compete or interbreed (two responses when resources are short).
 These types of kokanee salmon show the principal attributes of a biological species: they are reproductively isolated and show strong resources partitioning.